couchbaselabs/OpenID_connect_tutorial/README.md

 # OpenID\_connect\_tutorial

-This repo is used by the [Couchbase tutorial](https://docs.couchbase.com/tutorials/openid-connect-implicit-flow/index.html).
+This repo is used by the Couchbase [OpenID Connect Tutorial](https://docs.couchbase.com/tutorials/openid-connect-implicit-flow/index.html).

 The goal of this tutorial is to:
 - help setting quickly the different components (CB Server, Sync Gateway, CB-Lite (Java) code and the third party Identity Provider)